Syslog777/psak/README.md

  ### PSAK Framework
 PSAK is simple to intergrate with, provided a intermediate understanding of software develpment and Python 3.
-Just fork the project, add you module and then submit a pull request
+Just fork the project, add you module and then submit a pull request.

 PSAK Package  | Description
 ------------- | -------------